mkelley/mskpy/README.rst

 SPICE Kernels
 -------------

-To use the `ephem` and `observing` modules, `pyspice` is required.
+To use the `ephem` and `observing` modules, `spiceypy` is required.
 At a minimum, three kernels are needed to be present in your kernel directory (as set by the module configuration):
 - naif.tls : a leap seconds kernel,
 - pck.tpc : a planetary constants kernel,